camunda/blog.camunda.org/content/post/2018/09/camunda-optimize-22-alpha2-released.md

 # Improve the UI/UX of the Reports/Dashboards/Alerts list

 # Added night-time mode in Dashboard full screen mode

+One of the key features that Optimize provides is the monitoring of the data.
+You create a dashboard with reports depicting all the important information at one glance.
+Therefore many users had a large screen in their office running Optimize with a dashboard on it.
+As soon as there occurred profound changes in their workflow they could immediately spot that on the dashboard.

+However, during the night a bright screen can be really painful to look at after a while.
+To mitigate this problem, the new release of Optimize allows to toggle the theme in the fullscreen dashboard mode, such that everything becomes dark.
+That makes watching the Optimize dashboard even during the night time a pleasent experience.
+In the following you can see an example dark mode version of the dashboard:

+{{< figure class="main teaser no-border" src="nighttime-mode.png">}}

 # Loading indicator